Barbecue Competitions Are For The Real Iron Chefs

 Pacific Northwest BBQ Association.
 With more than 400 members, they organize events from Whistler, British Columbia in the north, to Oregon in the south, Calgary, Alberta in the east, and of course the Walla Walla, Washington Onion Cookoff in the middle.
 There are numerous courses for cooks, and naturally there are salmon competitions.

 South Carolina Barbeque Association.
-This fast growing organization sanctioned 20 competitions in 2006, all in the state that may be where classic American barbecue got its start.
-Their flagship event is the Carolina Q-Cup, which is unique for a number of reasons, but the best part is that the public can actually taste the entries and vote for their faves.
+This fast growing organization sanctioned about 20 competitions, all in the state.
 Founder, Lake High, is one of the most knowledgeable and colorful characters in the barbecue universe.

 Swiss Barbecue Association.
 The home page promises "Fire, Food and Fun" in English, and the rest is in German.
 The teams I have met practice what they preach.